 I began wondering: What are other "instant happy" tools—to help people swiftly bounce back to a happier frame of mind?
 Below are my top 15 happiness power tools.

-2. Get Lit.
+2. Get lit.
 Studies show that sitting in dark rooms can lead to darker thoughts and that, alternatively, spending time in bright light (from being outside in the sun or inside in very well-lit rooms) can create happier brain chemistry.
-With this in mind, the Princeton Theological Seminary recommends something called “happy light bulbs,” which is either 60- or 100-watt daylight bulbs.
+With this in mind, the Princeton Theological Seminary recommends something called “happy light bulbs,” which are either 60- or 100-watt daylight bulbs.

 3. Stare at something yellow.
 Put on a yellow shirt.
 Buy some yellow flowers.
 "Yellow can lift your spirits and self-esteem," says color psychologist Angela Wright.

-5. Say “ohmmmmm.”
-Give yourself the gift of five minutes of quiet time, sitting in a comfortable position, humming "ohmmmmmm.”
-Studies show the sound of "ohmmmmm" vibrating in your throat relaxes your body—even warming up the skin a bit.
+5. Say, “ohm.”
+Give yourself the gift of five minutes of quiet time, sitting in a comfortable position, humming "ohm.”
+Studies show the sound of "ohm" vibrating in your throat relaxes your body—even warming up the skin a bit.

-6. Organize your home/office—and clean up messy thoughts in the process.
-It’s a funny thing how the less clutter you have all around you, the more calm your mind becomes.
+6. Organize your home or office—and clean up messy thoughts in the process.
+It’s a funny thing how the less clutter you have all around you, the calmer your mind becomes.

 7. Give yourself a helpful hand—with some hand reflexology.
-Massage the chakra points on your palms - right at the base of each thumb.
-They match up with your adrenal glands, which need a little loving attention when you’re stressed/depressed.
-Hold one hand in the other, then use the pad of your thumb to gently but firmly massage this zone.
+Massage the chakra points on your palms—right at the base of each thumb.
+They match up with your adrenal glands, which need a little loving attention when you’re stressed or depressed.
+Hold one hand in the other; then, use the pad of your thumb to gently but firmly massage this zone.

-9. Sniff Your Way to a Happier Mood.
+9. Sniff your way to a happier mood.
 Studies from the University of Miami School of Medicine report that lavender is a major olfactory happiness tool—shown to improve mood, soothe anxiety, and even help to reduce some physical pains.
 If you don’t have lavender around your home, grab a bottle of Vanilla Extract from your kitchen cabinet.
 This yummy scent is also considered a powerful aromatherapy happiness booster.
-Added Bonus: Studies also show the scent of vanilla arouses men, so considered yourself forewarned!
+Added bonus: Studies also show the scent of vanilla arouses men, so consider yourself forewarned!

-12. Go Fish.
-A Duncan study showed that watching a fish tank for thirty minutes lowered blood pressure significantly.
+12. Go fish.
+A Duncan study showed that watching a fish tank for 30 minutes lowered blood pressure significantly.